Quarol/Modular_Adder_And_Subtractor/README.md

 # Modular-Adder-and-Subtractor
-Abstractive (python) and hardware (verilog) implementation of modular adder and subtractor for arbitrali moduli
+This is the implementation of modular adder/subtractor for arbitrary moduli for 4-bit input arguments.
+The design is based on the circuit proposed by Thian Fatt Tay and Chip-Hong Chang in article "A New Unified Modular Adder/Subtractor for
+Arbitrary Moduli"